 High-Frequency: These transistors are mostly used RF based gadgets such as radios, TVs, and microwaves.
 These transistors are built with thinner base region, and have reduced body dimenions.
 The schematic symbols for the npn and pnp transistors can be witnessed below:

-Remember that the arrow sign which indicates the emitter pin always points towards the flow direction of holes.
+Remember that the arrow sign in the transistor symbol as shown above indicates the emitter pin which always points towards the flow direction of holes.
 When the arrow sign shows a direction that's opposite from the base, then the BJT has an emitter consisting of n-type material.

 How to Use Bipolar Transistors